jskov/action-nexus-publish/README.md

 ### Releases / Tags

-I will be tagging this repository, mostly to have named base lines and to make it simpler to make release notes.
+I will be tagging this repository to have named base lines and to make it simpler to make release notes.

 You should however **not** use a tag name (or worse, a branch name) when referencing this action.
-Otherwise you run the risk of the tag being moved in bad faith (or worse - and more likely - suffer bugs in new commits due to my incompetence).
+Otherwise you run the theoretical risk of the tag being moved in bad faith (or worse - and more likely - suffer bugs in new commits due to my incompetence).

-You *should* be using the Git hash from a release (see Code Review below).
+You *should* be using the Git hash from a release (see `Code Review` section below).

 I do not foresee many releases.
-Maybe expose extra settings for configuration.
+Maybe expose some extra settings for configuration.
 And at least one more when SonaType takes the new Publishing API out of early access.

 ### Code Review

 So if you cannot trust your secrets to Gradle or Maven (and whatever dependencies you drag into your build), why should you trust this action?

-Well, you should not!

-You would do well to fork this repository and review the code.
-And then use the action from your forked repository!

-According to [SonarCloud](https://sonarcloud.io/project/information?id=jskov_action-maven-publish) there are ~800 lines of java code.

-If you have written enough code to publish anything on MavenCentral, it should be a piece of cake to review.

-Also remember to have look at [action.yaml](./action.yaml) to verify that only the ['src/main/java'](./src/main/java) classes are used.

-### Releases / Tags

-I will be tagging this repository, mostly to have named base lines and to make it simpler to make release notes.

-You should however **not** use a tag name (or worse, a branch name) when referencing this action.
-Otherwise you run the theoretical risk of the tag being moved in bad faith (or worse - and more likely - suffer bugs in new commits due to my incompetence).

-You *should* be using the Git hash from a release (see `Code Review` below).

-I do not foresee many releases.
-Maybe expose some settings for configuration.
-And at least one more when SonaType takes the new Publishing API out of early access.

-### Code Review

-So if you cannot trust your secrets to Gradle or Maven (and whatever dependencies you drag into your project), why should you trust this action?

 Well, you should not!